 public class MyPlugin : PluginBase

 return new MyPluginControl();

-- Name : the name displayed in the plugins list
+- Name : the name displayed in the tools list

 - Description : A short description of your plugin purpose.
-Displayed in the plugins list
+Displayed in the tools list

 - SmallImageBase64 : A base64 string that represents a 32 pixels wide image